-Application of Green's Theorem to Irrotational Flows
+Application of Green's Theorem to Irrotational Flows (19th Century)

-(19th Century)

-Horace Lamb

-Extensions of theoretical and mathematical advances in electrostatics and magnetism to ideal fluid dynamics followed naturally due to the analogy of velocity potential, φ , with electrostatic potential, and magnetic potential (Lamb: Treatise on the Mathematical Theory of the Motion of Fluids, 1879:

-(Lamb: Treatise on the Mathematical Theory of the Motion of Fluids, 1879; Hydrodynamics, 1895, 6th ed.
+Extensions of Green's theorem to ideal fluid dynamics followed naturally due to the analogy of velocity potential, φ, with electrostatic potential, magnetic potential, etc. (Lamb: Treatise on the Mathematical Theory of the Motion of Fluids, 1879; Hydrodynamics, 1895, 6th ed.
 1932)

-• If we denote the two continuous, single-valued functions, U and V, in the Green's theorem by φ and φ ' respectively, satisfying $\nabla^2 \phi = 0$ and $\nabla^2 \phi' = 0$ throughout a given region bounded by the surface S, then
+• If we denote the two continuous, single-valued functions, U and V, in the Green's theorem by φ and φ' respectively, each satisfying $\nabla^2 \phi = 0$ and $\nabla^2 \phi' = 0$ throughout a given region bounded by the surface S, then